DonCanjas/mpv-dotfiles/README.md

 --------------------
 This is a set of dotfiles for mpv, including some scritps.
 Not all scritps are included, but I'll list all of them down below.

+The configuration defaults to linux, just comment linux specific lines and uncomment windows'.

 Recommended Scripts
 --------------------
 - [mpv-plugin-xrandr](https://gitlab.com/lvml/mpv-plugin-xrandr) (Linux only)